hamid65217/Ninilaylay/README.md

 # Ninilaylay
-An Android Game for Kids
+An Android Game for Kids.
+In this game happy songs for kids will be played.